 We are lucky to be living in a time when you can get a fish finder that does pretty much everything you need for under $1000.

-But if you choose carefully from these selections, and restrict the screen size to either 7 or 9 inches, and you can get something that the pros would be happy to fish while keeping some spare cash in your pocket.
+But if you choose carefully from these selections and restrict the screen size to either 7 or 9 inches, you can get something that the pros would be happy to fish while keeping some spare cash in your pocket.

 This is a great sounder at a terrific price.
 It’s cheaper (in this 7-inch size) than its peers and has all the required imaging modes (conventional sonar, structure downscan and side imaging).

 Our clear first choice of features was the Lowrance Elite Ti2.
 Touchscreen, CMAP Genesis Live mapping, and of course FishReveal, are unrivaled feature sets at this price point.